 Google provides a great solution for archiving and eDiscovery in Google Vault.
 It allows many great features that allow for quickly searching, holding on to, exporting, and reporting on audit data.
 However, it is not a data protection solution that organizations can trust as being a type of “backup” of their data.

 Spinbackup provides all the features and functionality that you should look for in a true solution to protect G Suite data and have a means to quickly recover from disaster.
 Aside from the backup and recovery features, Spinbackup provides many other features that go way beyond backup and recovery.
-The data loss and leak protection along with the powerful cybersecurity features make Spinbackup a superior solution to Google’s native tools, including Vault.
+Fully GDPR compliant data loss and leak protection along with the powerful cybersecurity features make Spinbackup a superior solution to Google’s native tools, including Vault.

 Check out our Ultimate G Suite Security Guide!!